 This is a personal proof-of-concept project.
 It is not intended for production use.
 Please refrain from using it.

-AI debugging agents
+AI testing & debugging agents

 Source-available · BYO Anthropic key · cloud or self-hosted